 Elizabeth is visiting the ports and fish landing sites of twelve ports in Peru.
 She records and collects samples as the fishers unload their catches, searching for guitarfishes.
-Mercedes is keen to work with the natural curiosity of the fishers who want to know more about her work and use these interactions to get more information and involve fishers in this research.
+Elizabeth is keen to work with the natural curiosity of the fishers who want to know more about her work and use these interactions to get more information and involve fishers in this research.
 This way, her project can provide an understanding of how and where guitarfishes are being caught along the Peruvian coast.

 My first experience of marine species was when I was a child.
 I saw a sticker placed on my refrigerator that showed a dolphin with a cross and a message that said ‘Don’t eat muchame‘.
 It took me several years to learn what ‘muchame‘ meant, which refers to a way of preparing dolphin meat in Peru.
 It was wonderful how this little message made me wonder about other marine species that were not as charismatic as dolphins.
 My curiosity and the desire to learn more about marine species every day led me to study a career in science and fisheries...

 The National Plan for the Conservation and Management of Elasmobranchs in Peru is in the process of being reviewed and implemented.
 However, we know little about guitarfish and although landings of guitarfish species remain low, these elasmobranchs play an important role in the ecosystem.
 Moreover, it has not been confirmed how many species are involved and this information is necessary for management measures.
 Our research aims to fill this gap and contribute to the conservation of the guitarfish species involved.